hpe-storage/array-exporter/docs/deployment/index.md

 password: examplepassword
 ```

-The `address` key is either a resolvable hostname or IP address of the managment interface on the storage system.
-The `username` key correponds to a storage system user with privileges described below.
+The `address` value is either a resolvable hostname or IP address of the management interface on the storage system.
+The `username` value identifies to a storage system user with privileges described below.

 | Storage System                               | User Type   | Minimal Role   |
 | :------------------------------------------- | :---------- | :------------- |